Scotland’s Oldest Bridges.

 Some notes on bridge history and documentary evidence.

 An ancient bridge may appear to be a permanent feature on the landscape, but this is not as true as one might expect.
 Every hundred years or so because of freezing conditions in Scotland’s winters these old masonry bridges deteriorated to the level of collapse.
 This is still happening today.
 Only in some cases are the necessary preventive repairs done.
 Floodwaters then complete the destruction.
-Most ancient masonry bridges have been completely replaced, at some stage, by stronger structures of improved design.
+Most ancient masonry bridges have been completely replaced at some stage by stronger structures of improved design.
 Even the oldest surviving bridges will often have structural features that reveal they are not as old as their documented history suggests.
 Attributing a date to an old bridge is therefore difficult.
 Are we looking for verification of a bridged river crossing at that location, or are we looking at the present structure, attempting to qualify the architectural style that remains today?
 We may have to estimate how much of the original build and design remains.

 There are no standing Roman bridges in Scotland, and archaeological remains are few.
 This negates a great deal of tradition and folklore.
 There have been about twelve archaeological Roman ‘findings’, but most of these amount to no more than a suspicious embankment or possible abutment on the location of a known road river crossing.
 In 1961, Dymond (Ref) proposed eight Scottish locations at which he claimed it was reasonable to assume the remains were Roman.
 The problem is that we know that most of these Roman roads were in use for a very long stretch of history, long after a fairly short Roman occupation.
 Any bridge-structure may not have been built until much later, perhaps during the Dark Ages.
 An adjacent fort or fortlet, or a link to the Antonine Wall is helpful.
-At Balmuildy which was one of Dymond’s locations on the Antonine Wall, stone blocks were recovered from the river, in 1941, possibly from a Roman abutment.
+At Balmuildy which was one of Dymond’s locations on the Antonine Wall, stone blocks were recovered from the river in 1941, possibly from a Roman abutment.
 Wooden remains were also found but dendrochronology subsequently indicated a medieval date. ( see Reputed Roman Bridges section)

-Harrison (Ref) presents persuasive archaeological evidence of widespread wooden bridges throughout England dating from the Dark Ages through to the early Medieval period.
+Harrison (Ref) presents persuasive evidence of widespread wooden bridges throughout England dating from the Dark Ages through to the early Medieval period.
 Rigold (Ref) outlines the different styles of timber construction.
 All-wooden bridges continued to be built until the 18thcentury in England, Scotland and France, as did wooden superstructures on masonry piers.
 Walter Macfarlane (Ref) describes some of the latter in detail.
 Small wooden bridges might have masonry abutments.
 It is interesting that Henri Gautier (Ref), in his 1716 Traité de Ponts, devoted as many pages to the construction of wooden bridges as he did to masonry.

-Outside state records and formal charters, It is important to distinguish firm primary evidence from second-hand report or repute, for a great deal of general information about individual bridges is not contemporaneous, and it is frequently unconfirmed or unsupported.
+Outside state records and charters, it is important to distinguish firm primary evidence from second-hand report or repute, for a great deal of general information about individual bridges is not contemporaneous, and is frequently unconfirmed or unsupported.
 Maps, however, offer quality evidence.
 Two hundred and thirty-eight bridges, both major and minor, can be counted on Timothy Pont's maps and Blaeu's Atlas.
 This confirms a 16th-century existence, but only rarely is it the bridge we see today.
 There remain only 34 bridges, still in existence, which date from the 16th century or earlier.
 These are listed separately, here.

 Ancient maps offer primary, contemporaneous, documentary evidence.
-In addition to the four maps which are consulted for this site there are, of course, several regional maps of importance such as those of Stobie (Perthshire) and Armstrong (SW Scotland); however a catalogue requires a firm platform with rules of inclusion or it becomes unmanageable.
+In addition to the four maps which are consulted for this site there are, of course, several regional maps of importance such as those of Stobie (Perthshire) and Armstrong (SW Scotland); however, a catalogue requires a firm platform with rules of inclusion or it becomes unmanageable.
 There are also some older maps.
 Mathew Paris's(1250) map has one feature that is particularly interesting for Scotland.
 It appears to show only one bridge in the whole of Britain: at Stirling on the River Forth.

 There are some limitations to the ‘old-map' approach to creating a bridge inventory.
 Mapping was a less exact science in the 18th century, and Roy left us no description of his method and no legends.
-Certainly, there are a few significant omissions: bridges which we know existed in 1747 but were not recorded.
+Certainly, there are a few significant omissions: bridges which we know existed in 1747 but which he failed to record.
 In particular, packhorse bridges were largely ignored by Roy and his fellow surveyors, yet many of these date from the 17th century, and we might have expected to see more of them on his map.
 Roy shows an extensive road (route) network with many river crossings, but only a proportion of these have the red double-bar notation which clearly depicts a bridge (example, left).
 One has to wonder about the others (example, below left).
 Were they less substantial structures, or were they ferries or fords?
 We know that fords were preferred by cattle drovers unless the rivers were deep as well as wide.
 Edmund Burt’s (Ref) letters provide us with graphic descriptions of routine pedestrian crossings by ford.
 Macfarlane's Geographical Collections (Ref) are helpful in this regard.
 These are works by many authors and were published around 1740.
-The descriptions of bridges mostly match the locations on Roy with the significant exceptions of some of those which are recorded as wooden.
-So, it seems possible that Roy's depiction of a bridge may only apply to masonry structures (possibly only the substantial ones), and that there were many more wooden bridges, some temporary, some more permanent, in addition to fords and ferries.
+The descriptions of bridges mostly match the locations on Roy with the significant exceptions of some of those which his papers recorded as wooden.
+So, it seems possible that Roy's noting of a bridge may only apply to masonry structures (possibly only the substantial ones), and that there were many more wooden bridges, some temporary, some more permanent, in addition to fords and ferries.
 In this context, it is interesting that Gautier(Ref) describes all aspects of bridge design and construction in 1716, and devotes as many pages to building wooden bridges as he does to masonry ones.

 A good description of the 18th century road network and travel can be found here.